GenericMage/CoinClash/Type-A/Documentation/CCListingDocs.md

 The `CCListingTemplate` contract, written in Solidity (^0.8.2), facilitates decentralized trading for a token pair, integrating with Uniswap V2 for price discovery using `IERC20.balanceOf` for token balances at the pair address.
 It manages buy/sell orders, long/short payouts, and tracks normalized (1e18 precision) balances.
 Volume is captured in `_historicalData` during order settlement or cancellation, with historical data auto-generated if not provided by the router.
 Licensed under BSL 1.1 - Peng Protocol 2025, it ensures secure, modular design with explicit casting, no inline assembly, and graceful degradation for external calls.

 ## Version
-- **0.2.13**
+- **0.2.15**
 - **Changes**:
+  - v0.2.14: Updated `PayoutUpdate` struct to include `filled` and `amountSent` fields.
+Modified `ssUpdate` to initialize `filled=0` in `LongPayoutStruct` and `ShortPayoutStruct`, and support updates to `filled` and `amountSent` for settlement.
+Ensured router-only access and emitted events for updates.
-// - v0.2.13: Renamed state variables, mappings, and arrays by removing "View" or "Get" from names.
+  - v0.2.13: Renamed state variables, mappings, and arrays by removing "View" or "Get" from names.
-// - v0.2.12: Restored explicit view functions pendingBuyOrdersView() and pendingSellOrdersView() to match ICCListing interface in CCMainPartial.sol.
+  - v0.2.12: Restored explicit view functions `pendingBuyOrdersView()` and `pendingSellOrdersView()` to match `ICCListing` interface in `CCMainPartial.sol`.
 Renamed public arrays and added private visibility.
-Simplified globalizeUpdate() to only check for valid _globalizerAddress, removing getNextOrderId check to allow updates before orderId is incremented.
+Simplified `globalizeUpdate()` to only check for valid `globalizerAddress`, removing `getNextOrderId` check to allow updates before `orderId` is incremented.

 - **Compatibility**: Compatible with `CCLiquidityTemplate.sol` (v0.1.3), `CCMainPartial.sol` (v0.0.14), `CCLiquidityPartial.sol` (v0.0.27), `ICCLiquidity.sol` (v0.0.5), `ICCListing.sol` (v0.0.7), `CCOrderRouter.sol` (v0.1.0), `TokenRegistry.sol` (2025-08-04), `CCUniPartial.sol` (v0.1.0), `CCOrderPartial.sol` (v0.1.0).